darshna22/Low-Level-Design-Problems/multi_level_parking_lot.md

-# Designing a Multi Level Parking Lot
+# Designing a Multi-Level Parking Lot
 ## Requirements
-* The vending machine should support multiple products with different prices and quantities.
 * The parking lot should have multiple levels, each level with a certain number of parking spots.
 * The parking lot should support different types of vehicles, such as cars, motorcycles, and trucks.
 * Each parking spot should be able to accommodate a specific type of vehicle.